oiadotexe/test/README.md

 - SSL/TLS encryption

 ### 🤝 Contributing
-MELA is constantly evolving, and community contributions are welcome:
+Praxis is constantly evolving, and community contributions are welcome:

 1. Fork the repository
 2. Create your feature branch